Best guitar straps 2025: Keep your guitar safe and play in comfort

 Reasons to avoid

 This strap is made from Hemp, an environmentally friendly material that grows without pesticides and herbicides and captures carbon dioxide emissions.
-The ends are made from two-layer natural cork, providing a durable and secure fitting to your instrument.
+The ends are made from two-layer natural cork, providing a durable and secure fit to your instrument.

-7. Jim Dunlop Jimi Hendrix Festival Strap
+Jim Dunlop Jimi Hendrix Festival Strap

 The embroidered design has been painstakingly recreated to exactly match the same one Hendrix wore during that timeless Woodstock performance.
 It looks fantastic as well as feeling soft and luxurious.
 The soft underside provides a grippy feel on your clothing too so your instrument won’t move around too much.

-8. Gibson Lightning Bolt Strap
+Gibson Lightning Bolt Strap

 The Gibson Lightning Bolt Strap stands out from the competition thanks to that distinctive lightning bolt that runs down the front.
 Being a proper Gibson product at a reasonable price doesn’t hurt its standing either!

-10. Fender Monogrammed Strap
+Fender Monogrammed Strap

 The Fender Monogrammed Strap is one of the California outfit's most popular offerings, and you might well have seen it adorning many of your favorite guitar players.
-The excellent design in conjunction with great construction quality makes this strap one of the best out there.
+The excellent design in conjunction with great construction quality, makes this strap one of the best out there.

 You can trust Guitar Player.